pwa-builder/pwabuilder-blog/src/posts/announcing-ios/announcing-ios.md

 ---
 layout: post
-title: Publish your PWAs to the iOS App Store with PWABuilder
+title: Publish your PWA to the iOS App Store
 excerpt: Announcing PWABuilder's new iOS platform.
 Publish your PWA to the App Store and gain new iPhone and iPad users.
 description: Announcing PWABuilder's new iOS platform.
 Publish your PWA to the App Store and gain new iPhone and iPad users.
 date: 2021-10-28